Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 Gorky Park was written by Martin Cruz Smith.
 The first edition was published in 1981 by Random House.
 It was 365 pages long, and the retail price was $13.95.

-The first edition points are as follows: FIRST EDITION is stated below Random House number line "2 4 6 8 9 7 5 3" on the copyright page.
+The first edition criteria are as follows: FIRST EDITION is stated below Random House number line "2 4 6 8 9 7 5 3" on the copyright page.
 Boards are white with author's initials on the front cover and black cloth spine with silver lettering.
 Dust jacket has three reviews on the back by P.D.
 James, Peter Matthiessen, and Harrison Salisbury.
 Click here for more photos...

 April 05, 2008